quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 As discussed in the previous sections, information for a typical qlog event varies in three main fields: "time", "name" and associated data.
-Additionally, there are also several more advanced fields that allow mixing events from different protocols and contexts inside of the same trace (for example "protocol_type" and "group_id").
+Additionally, there are also several more advanced fields that allow mixing events from different protocols and contexts inside of the same trace (for example "protocol_types" and "group_id").
 In most "normal" use cases however, the values of these advanced fields are consistent for each event instance (for example, a single trace contains events for a single QUIC connection).